 Identifying the skillsets gap in an organization is one of the not so pleasant hr functions.
 What makes the job more difficult is deciding whether the gap in skillset is practical or due to an unrealistic expectation.

 AI software can identify the difference in the expected skillsets and the skillsets of the prospective candidate and also the current employee.
 It uses predictive analysis to identify the gaps between the expected skillsets and the current skillsets.
 It is able to predict which new employees are going to fit in the current work culture according to previous data.
 It recommends employees with skillsets and cultural backgrounds that worked for the company in the past.

 When it comes to training, AI takes the cake here too.
 AI can supervise the whole workforce and identify the areas of weakness.
 After supervising it can recommend the appropriate skills that need to developed and accordingly the learning course.
 And the best part is that AI can suggest ways in which you can train employees without increasing your workforce.

 4. Employee Engagement Surveys

 We believe that employee engagement is the area where AI can have the most impact.
 Employee engagement has evolved from the 80s slowly but steadily.

 The 80s was a time of annual paper-based surveys.
 You couldn’t do too much about this expect to look at the result and hunt for patterns.

 This method wasn’t very actionable and didn’t produce too much effect on the overall health of the organization.

 But hey, the internet was just starting out and people were just beginning to talk about engagement.

-The current era of pulse era has been an important factor in evolving surveys and the way we look at employee experience and engagement.
+The current developments in the field ofpulse survey has changed the way how employers learnt about their workforce.
 Surveys are conducted at a much higher frequency(sometimes even weekly).
 Pulse surveys are more actionable and the organization gets access to a big pool of data.